Analytic tangent cones of admissible Hermitian-Yang-Mills connections: A convexity result

 where $\Theta(\mu, x):=\lim_{r\rightarrow0}r^{4-2n}\mu(B_r(x))$ is called the density function.
 It is easy to see that

 The removable singularity theorem in \cite{BS} implies that $A_\infty$ defines a reflexive sheaf $\E_\infty$ on $\C^n$, and we have

 In particular $\Sing(A_\infty)$ is a complex-analytic subvariety of $\C^n_*$.
 As a consequence of the monotonicity formula, Tian (\cite{Tian}, Lemma 5.3.1) proved that the connection $A_\infty$ is radially invariant, so is its singular set $\Sing(A_\infty)$.
-Therefore $\Sing(A_\infty)$ is $\C^*$ invariant, which implies $\pi(\Sing(A_\infty))$ is an algebraic subvariety of $\C\P^{n-1}$ (see Theorem 2.24 in \cite{CS1}).
+Therefore $\Sing(A_\infty)$ is $\C^*$ invariant, which implies $\pi(\Sing(A_\infty))$ is an algebraic subvariety of $\C\P^{n-1}$ (see Theorem 2.23 in \cite{CS1}).
 Also the invariance of $A_\infty$ implies that for any $r\in (0, 1)$, the function is invariant under the natural $\C^*$ action on $\C^n_*$.
+This can be easily seen from the elementary fact that $|F_{A_\infty}|^2(t z)= |t|^{-4}|F_{A_\infty}|^2(z)$ for any $t \in \C^*$.
 By Theorem 4.3.3 in \cite{Tian}, we know\footnote{The proof in \cite{Tian} is written in the case of compact manifolds, but as remarked in \cite{Tian} (Remark 5), one only requires the boundedness of local Yang-Mills energy, which is valid in our case due to Price's monotonicty formula. } that $\Sigma_b$ is also a complex-analytic subvariety of $\C^n_*$ of pure codimension two (see also Lemma $3.2.3$ in \cite{Tian}), with finitely many irreducible components $\Sigma_k$, and there are positive integers $m_k$ such that the following current equation holds on $\C^n_*$

 In particular,